 Massachusetts: Massachusetts' provisions include a deduction for contributions to Keogh and Simplified Employee Pension plans as stated on the taxpayer's federal income tax return.
+However, the deduction for contributions on behalf of I.R.C.
+401(c)(1) employees (partners and owners of sole proprietorships) is specifically disallowed.

 Massachusetts Statute: Mass.
 Gen. Laws ch.
-62, §§ 2(a)(2)(F) and 5(b)
+62, §§ 2(a)(2)(F), (3)(d)(1)(D)